 Homework Club is an after school program designed to provide a structured environment where students can complete homework assignments, write papers, study for tests, and receive academic support and/ tutoring as needed.
 The mission of ASAP is to improve academic achievement for students who have failed or are in danger of failing courses and promote individual responsibility.
-Students are referred by their counselor to this program.
+For more information please contact Louise Loewer.